-On Sunday 25October an electricity transformer, the size of a large truck, will be delivered to National Grid's new Highbury Substation, on Seven Sisters Road,
+The second of three electricity transformers, each the size of a large truck, is being delivered to National Grid's new Highbury Substation this Sunday (November 22).

-This very large piece of electrical equipment was built in Germany and arrived in the UK by ship to the Port of Tilbury in Essex.
-In the early hours of Sunday morning the transformer will begin its journey to Islington via the M25 and A10.
+The large piece of electrical equipment - measuring 8.5m wide, 5m high and weighing in at 137 tonnes - is due to arrive at Seven Sisters Road in Islington at approximately 6pm.

-Due to its size and weight, a special 60m long trailer will be attached to the delivery vehicle and it will be escorted by the Police.
-We have timed the delivery to take place on a Sunday, to avoid the busiest traffic times.
+In the early hours of Sunday morning the transformer will begin its journey from Tilbury in Essex to Islington via the M25 and A10.
+Due to its size and weight, the transformer will be transported on a special 60m long trailer and have a police escort.

 As it approaches the substation, a large crane will be used to transfer the transformer on to a shorter 12m long delivery vehicle in order to complete the final stretch of its journey.
-To carry out this activity Holloway Road will be temporarily closed northbound between Tollington Road and Seven Sisters Road from 6.00am - 6.00pm on Sunday 25 October.
-A traffic diversion route will be in operation and the affected area will be cordoned off.
+To enable this to be done Holloway Road, will be temporarily closed northbound, between Tollington Road and Seven Sisters Road from 6am to 6pm.
+A traffic diversion route will be in operation and the affected area will also be cordoned off.